junxie6/flexobj/README.md

 ## Features:
 * Maintain the insertion order
 * Output a FlexObj as a JSON string (MarshalJSON implements Marshaler)
-* Decode to a struct (could be used to ensure the correct data type is used)
+* Decode from a FlexObj to a struct (could be used to ensure the correct data type is used)
 * Deep clone a FlexObj
 * Iterate over a FlexObj using for loop in the insertion order
 * Go 1.11 Modules support